Eric Brady: Storylines

-Eric and twin sister, Samantha "Sami" Brady are born in 1984 to Roman Brady and his wife, Marlena Evans.
+Eric and his twin sister, Samantha "Sami" Brady were born in 1984 to Roman Brady and his wife, Marlena Evans.
 Eric is named after his great uncle, Eric Brady Sr. Following their mother's supposed death in the spring of 1987, the twins are sent to live with Marlena's parents, Frank and Martha in Colorado.
 However, the twins continue appearing onscreen through frequent visits to Salem.
-Eric last appears as a child in the summer of 1992 and the twins are rapidly-aged off-screen.
+Eric last appears as a child in the summer of 1992, and the twins are rapidly-aged off-screen.
 Whilst Sami re-arrives in Salem in 1993 as a sixteen-year old in 1993, Eric stays a while longer in Colorado with his grandparents, arriving back in Salem in 1997.
-Eric and Sami have four half-siblings: their paternal half siblings are Carrie, Rex and Cassie Brady.
+Eric and Sami have four half-siblings: their paternal half siblings are Carrie, Rex, and Cassie Brady.
 Belle Black is their maternal half-sister, and Brady Black is their stepbrother.